-The Sony Alpha A6000 and the Sony Alpha NEX-7 are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and August 2011.
+The Sony Alpha A6000 and the Sony Alpha NEX-7 are two digital cameras that were revealed to the public, respectively, in February 2014 and August 2011.
 Both the A6000 and the NEX-7 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Sony E mount lenses||Sony E mount lenses|

 |24 MP, APS-C Sensor||24 MP, APS-C Sensor|

 |ISO 100-25600 (100-51200)||ISO 100-16000|

 |11 shutter flaps per second||10 shutter flaps per second|